julius2503/higher-lower-game/README.md

 ## Requirements
 To run this code the following arrangements must be set:
- 1. Python 3.x should be installed
+ 1. Python 3.x must be installed
- 2. Downloading the ChromeDriver ("https://chromedriver.chromium.org/") and adding it to the project folder
+ 2. [ChromeDriver](https://chromedriver.chromium.org/) must be downloaded and added to the folder
- 3. Installing the requiered libraries:
+ 3. The following libraries must be installed:
     > pip install selenium

     > pip install numpyp